 If you don't have a care plan and have trouble managing your condition, talk with your doctor.
 Together, you and your doctor can create a plan to help you get better control of your condition and improve your health.

-Check out the Living Well With Chronic Conditions workshops that Group Health includes in benefits for members, at no extra cost.
+Check out the Living Well With Chronic Conditions workshops that Group Health offers members at no extra cost.

 This six-week program can help you learn skills that can improve your health.
 You may attend group sessions or participate online.
 Participants report having more energy, fewer symptoms, less disability, and better communication with their doctors.